The risks and considerations of Consuming Expired Horseradish Prepared Commercially Bottled and Sold Unrefrigerated Unopened

 Reduced Potency

 As horseradish ages, its potency may diminish.
-Consuming expired horseradish may result in a less intense flavor and reduced effectiveness as a condiment.
+Consuming expired horseradish may can increase the likelihood of a less intense flavor and reduced effectiveness as a condiment.

 Safety Tips for Handling Horseradish